LIVENlab/enbios/docs/Fundamentals.md

 def node_indicator() -> str
 ```

-This string can be used in order to indicate that a node in the hierarchy should use this adapter.
+This string can be used in order to indicate that a node in the hierarchy should use this adapter/aggregator.

 **Returns**: